 The course modules are available online and also can be downloaded as PDF for offline study.
 The course can be completed at your own pace based on your own convenience and schedule.

 Dr. Luxmy Begum is an Environmental Engineer with over 18 years of process, research, and project management experiences in the environment and renewable energy sector.
 Dr. Begum received a bachelor degree in civil engineering from the Indian Institute of Technology (IIT), Chennai, India; a master degree in environmental engineering from the Asian Institute of Technology (AIT), Bangkok, Thailand and a Ph.D.
 Degree in Environmental Engineering from the University of Tokyo, Japan.
 Dr. Begum was also a recipient of the Canadian Government NSERC Post Doctoral Research Fellowship at Environment Canada on alternative energy production (Biogas and Hydrogen).

 As part of her professional experience, Dr. Begum had worked with some major environmental engineering firms and served as a consultant both nationally and internationally.
 Dr. Begum’s professional experience includes innovative process solution, plant design and upgrade, technology selection and evaluation, equipment selection and procurements as well as project management and execution.
 She has successfully managed and delivered various environmental and renewable energy projects throughout North America for municipal, provincial, and private clients.
 Dr. Begum is a Professional Engineer (P. Eng.) in Ontario, Canada and a Project Management Professional (PMP) with the Project Management Institute (PMI).
-Dr. Begum has authored of over fifty (50) international journals, conference papers and technical reports.
+Dr. Begum has authored over fifty (50) international journal articles, conference papers and technical reports.